-For the uninitiated, there is a big difference between debt fund and fixed deposit.
+For the uninitiated, there is a big difference between debt mutual funds and fixed deposit.
 Here, we explain both to help you understand which is your best investment option.

 The first thing to address here is to address the very meaning of investing via a fixed deposit and investing via a debt fund.
 When you invest money via a fixed deposit, you put forth a large sum of your money in your registered bank for a fixed tenure, at an agreed rate of interest.

 At the end of this tenure, you are then guaranteed a return of the money you had invested, along with the compounded interest.
-Debt funds, on the other hand, are a form of mutual funds, which invest the money you put forth into fixed income securities like bonds and treasury bills.
+Debt funds, on the other hand, are a form of mutual funds, which invest the money you put forth into fixed income Government securities like treasury bills and Corporate securities like bonds.

 Debt funds offer potential investors a variety of mutual fund categories through which they can invest, and also offer them funds through which they can invest in short, medium and long-term bonds.